-- When the Idle screen displays, press the Menu soft key, then select Settings → Phone Information.
-The following information is displayed:
+When the Idle screen displays, press the Menu soft key, then select Settings → Phone Information.

-- My Number

-- Manufacturer

-- Model

-- Device ID

-- Software Version

-- Language

-- Client Version

-The MEdia Mall topics covered in this section are shopping for Ringtones, Games, Graphics, Multimedia, Applications, and Videos as well as accessing the MEdia Home site.
+The MEdia Mall topics covered in this section are shopping for Tones, Games, Graphics, Multimedia, Applications, and Videos as well as accessing the MEdia Net Home Site.

-Shop Ringtones
+Shop Tones

-The Ringtones menu option allows you to shop for audio tones using the built-in browser.
-You can download, record new, and save audio to either your Tones or Music folder.
+The Shop Tones menu option allows you to shop for audio tones using the built-in browser.
+You can download, record new, and save audio to either your Audio or Music folder.